All Humans Are Welcome Here!

 Fabric, Fabric, Fabric

 When I was a kid, I got to go visit my Auntie Pauline back east a few times during the summers.
 I enjoyed the weird bugs, warm thunderstorms, and swimming opportunities we just didn’t seem to have in Alaska… and the fabrics.
 My aunt is a spectacularly talented seamstress and fabric craftswoman, and has a refined taste in textiles.
 Going fabric shopping with her was a treat.
 Just being in her magical sewing studio, among her collections of tools and materials, projects and commissions was a treat.
 I had already taught myself how to sew, but she taught me standards of sewing, and opened up the possibilities.
-Sad to say that despite our talents we are both mostly making face… continue reading
+Sad to say that despite our talents we are both mostly making face masks lately, but we’re making well-sewn ones with fun fabrics!
+Recently I received a heavy box full of miscellaneous cotton continue reading…

 Creek Fire smoke in central Nevada